anggagewor/purdia/README.md

 ```

 > **Note:** This is a monorepo with internal `@purdia/*` packages linked via npm workspaces.
 All packages export their source TypeScript/Vue files directly, so Vite can resolve and bundle them without a separate build step.
 Just `npm install` and `npm run dev` — that's it.

 ---

+## ⚠️ Disclaimer

+This is a weekend/side project that I also use for my own personal tools.
+Updates are not guaranteed on a fixed schedule, but I actively maintain it since I depend on it myself.
+Issues and PRs are welcome — I'll review them when I can.

+---